onfido/onfido-ios-sdk/README.md

 ### 1. Obtaining an API token

 In order to start integration, you will need the **API token**.
 You can use our [sandbox](https://documentation.onfido.com/#sandbox-testing) environment to test your integration, and you will find these two sandbox tokens inside your [Onfido Dashboard](https://onfido.com/dashboard/api/tokens).
+You can create sandbox tokens inside your Onfido Dashboard.

 ### 2. Creating an Applicant